fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_global.html.markdown

 * `wireless_controller_port` - Port used for the control channel in wireless controller mode (wireless-mode is ac).
 The data channel port is the control channel port number plus one (1024 - 49150, default = 5246).
 * `fortiextender_data_port` - FortiExtender data port (1024 - 49150, default = 25246).
 * `fortiextender` - Enable/disable FortiExtender.
+* `extender_controller_reserved_network` - Configure reserved network subnet for managed LAN extension FortiExtenders.
+This is available when the extender daemon is running.
+* `fortiextender_discovery_lockdown` - Enable/disable FortiExtender CAPWAP lockdown.
 * `fortiextender_vlan_mode` - Enable/disable FortiExtender VLAN mode.
 * `switch_controller` - Enable/disable switch controller feature.
 Switch controller allows you to manage FortiSwitch from the FortiGate itself.
 * `switch_controller_reserved_network` - Enable reserved network subnet for controlled switches.
 This is available when the switch controller is enabled.